mjg123/mjg123.github.io/_posts/2017-10-02-JVM-startup.md

 ## AOT

 [AOT is an experimental new feature in jdk9](http://openjdk.java.net/jeps/295) for linux-x86 JVMs.
-Where CDS does some parts of classloading of core classes in advance, AOT actually compiles bytecode to native code (an ELF-format shared-object fil) in advance, and can be applied to any bytecode.
+Where CDS does some parts of classloading of core classes in advance, AOT actually compiles bytecode to native code (an ELF-format shared-object file) in advance, and can be applied to any bytecode.

 To use aot we need to use a new tool from `$JAVA_HOME/bin` called `jaotc`, and we need to decide *what* to AOT compile.
 The simplest decision to make is to compile the whole `java.base` module: